 Back in 1980 (ish) When I was about 20 years old, whole foods were both in fashion and at the same time thought of as cranky

 Basically it was mostly about wheat and specifically bread.
-Peoiple were realising that white bread was really not good for you.
+People were beginning to realise that white bread is really not good for you.
 The lack of fibre (or roughage as we used to call it) could cause constipation and (hush hush) haemorrhoids.

 Pulses, usually in their raw dried form were also a big part of the whole food revolution - and took forever to soak and cook.
 The soya bean in all its frugalness was king.